WarwickTechCrew/tc-website-wiki/wiki/07-case-studies/04-nulscc-2025/index.md

 The plan was to use:
 1. The Cobs as uplighters, 3 on each side of the path athletes take as they come into the competition area.
-2. Battens attached to the edges of the speedwalls to indicate the winner in each race.
+2. Battens attached to the edges of the speed walls to indicate the winner in each race.
 3. Profiles on the bouldering wall as spotlights for the base of the speed walls, the top of the lead wall and the podium (which was built in the main competition area).
-4. A profile as a followspot as the athletes made their way onto the competition area.
+4. A profile as a follow spot as the athletes made their way onto the competition area.
 5. The Lumi's as backlighting for the commentator room/area

 The nature of live events and working in such unique spaces mean that often things do not go to plan, and in the end adapted to: